epfl-ada/ada-2023-project-sugarpandaddies5/README.md

 **Step X** Presence of misogynistic tropes

 We take inspiration from Bamman O'Connor and Smith's study on [Learning Latent Personas of Film Characters](https://www.cs.cmu.edu/~dbamman/pubs/pdf/bamman+oconnor+smith.acl13.pdf), in which they aim to predict character tropes using movie summary data.
 What is of interest to us is the classification into specific tropes, instead of the work of grouping characters into personas.
-For this, we focus on their manually collected test dataset, based on information from [tvtropes.com](https://tvtropes.org/pmwiki/pmwiki.php/Main/Tropes) which classifies 501 characters from different movies into 72 distinct tropes such as "young gun" or "absent minded professor".
+For this, we focus on their manually collected test dataset of induced personas, based on information from [tvtropes.com](https://tvtropes.org/pmwiki/pmwiki.php/Main/Tropes) which classifies 501 characters from different movies into 72 distinct tropes such as "young gun" or "absent minded professor".
+To answer the question of whether films perpetrating misogynistic tropes can be just as likely to pass the Bechdel test, we proceed by adding a trope coefficient to the regression, and analysing both goodness of fit and statistical significance.

 **Step X** Quantity of actresses